 - Go crazy with online marketing to draw potential supporters to your profile.

 Remember, with crowdfunding, you're giving away a product or service, not equity.
-If you hit your goal, it's your responsibility to make sure the promises you made are delivered upon with exceptional products.
+If you hit your goal, it's your responsibility to deliver the exceptional products you promised in your campaign.
+[Read related article: What Is Crowdfunding?]

 To get a feel for how to create a killer pitch, check out these insanely successful crowdfunding pitches:

-To successfully raise money with a Venture Capital (VC) Firm you'll need to:
+To successfully raise money with a VC firm, you'll need to:

 - Create a killer business plan, packed with market research and a strong financial forecast.

 - Tap into your network to get past the gatekeepers and earn the opportunity to pitch to the VC's investment board.

 - Craft the perfect pitch that comprehensively explains the opportunity, and prepare to answer some serious questions from the board afterward.

 You should go into the meeting with a VC firm expecting to look foolish by the end.
 No matter how much research you do, there will be someone on the other end of the table who will be smarter than you, or at least have more experience in your field.
 That's exactly why you should pitch to the VC firms.